 - Tebbe, Main to Oregon

-- Yama, Main St. to its end at cul-de-sac
+- Yama, Main Street to its end at the cul-de-sac

 Major streets providing access into and out of the City.
 These streets include:

 Major east-west residential streets to provide access for the residential areas in the west part of the City.
 These streets include: